braze-inc/braze-docs/_docs/_api/endpoints/email_templates.md

 - `Content must be a string.`

-- `Content must be smaller than 51200.`
+- `Content must be smaller than 50kb.`
 The content in your content block must be less than 50kb total.

-- `Unable to parse liquid string.`
+- `Content contains malformed liquid.`
 The liquid provided is not valid or parsable.
 Please try again or reach out to support.

 - `Content Block cannot be referenced within itself.`